barebox/barebox/Documentation/devel/fuzzing.rst

 that back a test with a ramdisk take such a callback as their last argument and run it after creating the device.

-This function than needs to be registered by name in ``images/Makefile.sandbox``::
+This function then needs to be registered by name in ``images/Makefile.sandbox``::

   fuzzer-$(CONFIG_OFTREE)	+= dtb